maivanhung12c1/logo_detection/README.md

-# MongoDB with Tornado
+# Logos Detection
- This is a simple project that build an API to upload and download image with MongoDB and Tornado.
+ This is a simple project that build an API to upload, download image and detect logos in image uploaded.
 ## Run app
 ### Run app normally
 - Install requirements: pip install -r requirements.txt